Apr 19, 2014, 11:41 AM EDT

 Hall said he started up again “from ground zero” in December, after health issues cut short a training trip to Kenya in the fall.

 The climb took him 9,000 feet above sea level in March to Yaya Village, a resort seven miles north of the Ethiopian capital of Addis Ababa.
-His wife, fellow runner Sarah Hall, visited Ethiopia last fall and raved about it.
+His wife, fellow runner Sara Hall, visited Ethiopia last fall and raved about it.
 They went to Yaya together in March.

 Yaya was founded in 2009 by a group that included marathon legend Haile Gebreselassie and bills itself as “a runners paradise above the clouds.”